Mannchen/Archean-Mods/README.md

 ## Install

-- download the Mannchen-mods.zip from releases
+- download the Mod.zip from releases
 - unzip and copy the components you want into `Archean-game/modules/ARCHEAN_mod/components`